GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 ```
 Atoms may correspond to multiple midi messages, they are atomic in that as expressions in the siren language they are atomic.
 The way that a atom is turned into midi is only determined when the midi is finally written; not during definition of expressions.

 The most common atom is `Note <: Atom`.
 You should not construct a `Note` object directly and it is not exported.
 Instead, a note can be constructed using `N`.
 Type `?N` into the julia terminal to see a description.
 You should see the type `IR` mentioned.  `IR` is used to in all function arguments which specify time intervals or time ratios.
-For example `1::IR` is a whole-note lenth while `1//3::IR` is a third-note length.
-The definition is simpkly
+For example `1::IR` is a whole-note length while `1//3::IR` is a third-note length.
+The definition is simply
 ```julia
 IR = Union{Int,Rational{Int}}
 ```